Hello and welcome to my corner of the internet!

 Crafting came into my life when I was sixteen.
 I learned to knit and crochet after stumbling upon a blog by a crafter and was fascinated by the idea of being able to turn a ball of yarn into a piece of clothing.
 I taught myself after returning from a library trip with a stack of crafting books using old needles and hooks borrowed from a family member.
 That was the start of my making life.

 In my early twenties, I started sewing more seriously.
 My mum had been a keen sewist when I was a child but by the time I was in my teens her interest in it had disappeared to the background.
-Nevertheless, it made sure I was aware of some of the techniques since I was a child and I could do some basic stuff like pillow covers and doll clothing.
+Nevertheless, it made sure I was aware of some of the techniques since I was a child and I could do some basic stuff like pillow covers and pencil cases.
 It wasn’t until I had been knitting garments for some years that I started seriously sewing clothing.

-In the summer of 2020 I got interested in learning to spin and have since been learning to make yarn on a small selection of suspended spindles and a secondhand 1970’s spinning wheel.
+In the summer of 2020 I got interested in learning to spin and have since been learning to make yarn on a small selection of suspended spindles and a second-hand 1970’s spinning wheel.
+The following summer weaving took firm hold of my heart.
+I first learned tablet weaving and then followed the thread of weaving further and learned to weave cloth on a loom.